Rafael Nadal: 2001–2002: Pro debut

-2003: First ATP title and ascending to the top 50
+2003: First ATP title, ascend to the top 50

 Nadal continued his ascent in early 2003, reaching the finals of Challengers at Hamburg, Cherbourg and Cagliari, and winning at Barletta.
 He scored a total of 19 Challenger wins in the first three months of the season to find himself inside the Top 150.
 He then qualified for his second career ATP event, the Monte Carlo Masters, where in the second round he beat the 2002 French Open champion Albert Costa, then ranked No. 7 (his first top 10 career win) and he entered the world's top 100.
 Nadal reached his fifth Challenger final of the year in Aix-en-Provence, which he lost to Mariano Puerta.
 In May, 16-year-old Nadal entered his second Masters event at Hamburg, where he upset No. 4 Carlos Moyá before losing to future French Open Champion Gaston Gaudio in round three.
 Nadal postponed his French Open debut after injuring his elbow in a fall while training.
 He then qualified directly to Wimbledon, having never contested in a major qualifying event before.
 In his major main draw debut in Wimbledon, Nadal defeated Mario Ančić, and reached the third round to become the youngest man to do so since Boris Becker in 1984.

 At Umag, Nadal lost to Moyá in the semi-finals.
 This was Nadal's only loss at a clay-court semi-final for the next 12 years, as he then began a streak of 52 consecutive wins in semi-final matches on clay that ended at the 2015 Rio Open.
 Nadal won his first ATP title (doubles or singles) at Umag, partnering Álex López Morón to beat Todd Perry and Thomas Shimada in the final.
 Nadal won his second Challenger title of the year in August at Segovia, thus entering the top 50 and winning the ATP Newcomer of the Year Award.

 At the US Open, Nadal lost in round two to Younes El Aynaoui.
 In September, Nadal entered the final Challenger event of his career, on hard courts in Saint-Jean-de-Luz, retiring with an injury against Richard Gasquet, who never defeated Nadal again.
 Nadal finished the year ranked as the world No. 49.